Skip Navigation

 Alcohol

-The drinks for which the UK is known are not necessarily the drinks drunk by the majority.
-In common with other northern European countries, alcohol consumption is relatively high by international standards, and much of this consumption takes place on Friday and Saturday nights, when the atmosphere of city and town centres is markedly affected.
-The beer most commonly drunk is continental lager; alcopops are also popular.
+The drinks for which the UK is best-known are not necessarily the drinks drunk by the majority.
+In common with other northern European countries, alcohol consumption is relatively high.
+Much of this consumption takes place on Friday and Saturday nights, when the atmosphere of many city and town centres is markedly affected.
+The most commonly drunk beer is continental lager.

-But you don't come to the UK to drink German or Czech beer, wonderful though it can be.
 The UK is the home of ale.
-The variety of ale around the country is one of its cultural glories.
-Unlike the lager sold in pubs, ale is usually alive: it sits maturing in barrels in the cellar of the pub (and so it can go off quite quickly).
-It is best drunk at a warmer temperature than lager (although not actually, despite the cliché, 'warm').
+The huge variety of ales around the country is one of its cultural glories.
+Unlike the lager sold in pubs, the yeast in ale is usually alive: ithe drink matures in barrels in the pub cellar.
+Ale is best drunk at a warmer temperature than lager (although not, despite the cliché, 'warm').
 An ale is likely to be 'real' (that is, still alive) if the barperson has to pull the pump by hand.
-If he or she just flips a tap, it isn't real ale and it may be very ordinary indeed.
-Other forms of ale are occasionally seen but are not common: mild in the north of England, and porter (from which stout was derived) in London.
+If he or she just flips a tap, it isn't real ale and may be very ordinary indeed.
+'Bitter' is the most commonly found real ale but other forms of ale are occasionally seen: mild in the north of England, and porter (from which stout was derived) in London.

 As for spirits, the UK is probably best known for gin and for Scottish malt whisky.
-Gin - which the British got from the Dutch - probably needs no introduction.
-The type of gin drunk in gin and tonics over the world is London dry gin.
+Gin - which the British originally took from the Dutch 'jenever'- probably needs no introduction.
+It has become extremely popular over the past few years and there is now a wide variety of flavours and types available.

-Whisky (derived from the Gaelic for 'water of life', and hence etymologically identical to aqua vitae) shares with beer an origin in the fermentation of barley.
+Whisky (derived from the Gaelic for 'water of life', and hence etymologically identical to aqua vitae [brandy]) shares with beer its origin in the fermentation of barley.
 It also shares with beer a staggering and wonderful variety, ranging from the light and aromatic whisky of the lowlands to the pungent malts of Islay.
 It comes in two main types: single malt and blended.
 A single malt is distilled in a particular batch at a single distillery.
 There are no bad single malts on the market; presumably the ordinary ones just died out.
-Blended whisky can be very good - Johnny Walker Black Label is superb - but it can be utter rubbish, fit only for a heavily diluted whisky and ginger.
-The difference between a good and bad whisky is like that between different species, so avoid anything under £12-15 a bottle.
-Whiskey, with an 'e', is made elsewhere, notably in Ireland, the USA and Japan (with some wonderful examples in the latter).
-But Scotland is its home: nowhere else matches the number and quality of its whiskies.
-Many of its whisky distilleries can be visited.
+Blended whisky can be very good - Johnny Walker Black Label is superb, but it can be utter rubbish, fit only for a heavily diluted whisky and ginger.
+The difference between a good and bad whisky is like that between different species, so cheap whisky is best avoided.
+Whiskey, with an 'e', is made elsewhere, notably in Ireland, the USA and Japan.

 Top